cherriford/google-cloud-warranty-eval-agent/README.md

 Event-driven, multi-agent system built on Google Cloud for Agentic Security, Safety, and Trust Whitepaper.
 It automates the warranty claim lifecycle by transforming raw user submissions into verified entitlement actions.
 Using a Zero-Trust Case Manager orchestrator, the system securely coordinates between specialized agents (entitlement & logistics) to verify purchase history and generate resolution outcomes—all without exposing sensitive customer PII to the public-facing entry point.

-## Overview

-This project implements an agentic chain triggered by customer events.
-It is designed with a **zero-trust** security model in mind, ensuring that the public-facing orchestrator has minimal permissions.

 ## Prerequisites

 Before beginning the deployment, ensure the following requirements are met: